Here’s our most frequently asked questions. If you can’t find the answer here just get in touch with us.

 • For tour costs, booking information, payment options and cancellation details go to the Costs & Booking page.

 • The skipper monitors weather and swell conditions regularly and will aim to make a decision 2 days out from the tour date as to whether it goes ahead or not.
 On occasion this decision may be made the day before if weather and swell conditions dictate.
-We still go out if it’s raining.
+We still generally go out if it’s raining.
 The skipper’s decision is final.

 If there is not enough people booked on a particular tour date then that tour may be cancelled.
 We will get in touch with the people booked on that tour approx 2 weeks prior to the tour date.
 In this case our first option will be to check if the people currently booked would still like the tour to go ahead based on the fact that there will be an additional costs p/p to cover the minimum booking numbers requirements.
 If this is not an option then the tour will cancelled.